mrbgit/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   Check "Show downloadable system images" and select an option with "armeabi-v7a" for ABI and click next.
   ![Choose emulator OS](/img/android-studio-choose-os.jpg)

-  Select the device you created and click the green at the end of the line
+  Select the device you created and click the green arrow at the end of the line
   ![Click finish](/img/android-studio-click-finish.jpg)

 6. The next time your start the app, you can skip step 5 and select a device by clicking the down arrow next to "Android virtual device:".
 To add more devices simply repeat step 5 for as many devices as you want to add.